SkinnyCupid/SimpleDating/README.md

   - S3 buckets for separate image store???

 For CD/CI:
-  - no idea exactly what to do at the moment.
-I am a noob
   - Maybe Gitlab or Jenkins ???
-  - Logging ???

 Current Team:
 just me @SkinnyCupid for now, but anyone is welcome to join.